kennycaiguo/Simple-Calc/README.md

 lexical error.
 ```

-If you find some errors,Plaese open a issue!
+If you find some errors,Plaese open an issue!

 ## License
 MIT license(2020 Stepfen Shawn)